 The Mikimoto Style

 Our founder Kokichi Mikimoto was aware of the importance of design before anyone else in Japan.
 He sent skilled craftsmen to Europe to learn the latest design techniques and styles in jewelry, including Art Deco and Art Nouveau.
 Using the experience and knowledge they brought back from Europe, he spent decades blending traditional Japanese metalworking craftsmanship and European manufacturing techniques to create the distinctive Mikimoto style.

 Courtesy of Museum of the Pearl Museum, Mikimoto Pearl Island.

 Encapsulating the iconic Mikimoto style, Yaguruma Sash Clip

 Exhibited at the 1937 World Exposition in Paris, Yaguruma Sash Clip is a multifunctional adornment that can be in 12 different configurations.
 It is an elegant combination of Art Deco and Japanese aesthetics, making use of finishes and decorative techniques that had been developed and refined at Mikimoto.

 Mikimoto's catalog, "Pearl," tells us how Mikimoto defined its style

 Mikimoto published Pearl between 1908 and 1938.
-The catalog was compiled o showcase the history and culture of accessories from a comprehensive perspective.
+The catalog was compiled to showcase the history and culture of accessories from a comprehensive perspective.
 It gained attention for its daring, experimental design, and fresh perspective.
-Design sketches that appeared in the catalog show how Mkimoto’s jewelry design had changed over the years.
+Design sketches that appeared in the catalog show how Mikimoto’s jewelry designs had changed over the years.
 All the issues are archived at Mikimoto as important historical documents.